-Christianity Today published a pre-election piece in which Timothy Dalrymple– who is also the president and CEO of the publication– explained the political divisions among white evangelicals concerning Donald Trump.
+Christianity Today published a pre-election piece in which Timothy Dalrymple– also the president and CEO of the publication– explained the political divisions among white evangelicals concerning Donald Trump.

 The foundation of his analysis was the response to former editor Mark Galli’s December editorial in which Galli argued for the impeachment and removal of the president from office.

 According to Dalrymple, the reactions to Galli’s editorial divided themselves into two cohorts.
-The first he labeled the “Church Regnant” for what he suggests is its devoted pursuit of political power and influence– conflating these with the Kingdom of God.
+First, he labeled the “Church Regnant” for what he suggests is its passionate pursuit of political power and influence– conflating these with the Kingdom of God.
 He says the decline of Christian influence in America and across the globe,

 “…led them to support a politician who contradicts Christian values in his personal behavior but, they believed, advanced Christian values in the public square.
 They did not admire his personality or condone his rhetoric, but they believed he and [his party] would usher in the greatest good for society as a whole.”